Offering personalized yoga practices for EveryBody.

 Note: Please read through to the bottom of page to review Terms & Conditions and Refunds & Cancellations.

-The training program is offered as a set of 12 core in person modules with a 60 hour distance/online internship program that fully integrates all of the learning and supports students in applying the teachings in “real world” environments.
+The training program is offered in a 13 month format + Internship as a set of 12 core in person modules with a 60 hour distance/online internship program that fully integrates all of the learning and supports students in applying the teachings in “real world” environments.
 While each of the modules focuses on a specific area, all program content combines the latest scientific research into the effects of yoga on improved health, transformation and well-being.

 In partnership with NoDa Yoga, the Center for Integrative Yoga Studies is now offering the certification program over 18 months with a well-discounted option to pay in full for the entire program.